 The immigration issue is, of course, much broader than the above.
 Most creditable estimates seem to put the number of undocumented immigrants/illegal aliens currently in this country in the range of 11 to 12 million.
 About half are thought to be Mexicans, although their proportion has declined sharply in recent years.
 The sheer number of people involved cries out for a comprehensive solution.

-Three years ago, the Senate passed the Border Security, Economic Opportunity and Immigration Modernization Act (S.744), a bipartisan comprehensive immigration reform bill.
-This bill would have provided a path to citizenship for many undocumented immigrants.
-It would also have doubled the number of border agents to 40,000, added 700 miles of fencing on the southern border and even expanded use of drones to patrol the border.
-No one liked the bill; many supported it.
-Jan Schneider agrees with both and would grudgingly support similar legislation in the House of Representatives.
+The most recent real effort in Congress broadly to address United States immigration policy — including the millions of undocumented immigrants/illegal aliens in the country — appears to have been the Border Security, Economic Opportunity and Immigration Modernization Act of 2013 (S.744).
+This bill was introduced by SenatorCharles Schumer (D-NY) and was co- sponsored by the other seven members of the “Gang of Eight” a bipartisan group of U.S. Senators who wrote and negotiated the bill.
+It would have provided a path to citizenship for many undocumented immigrants.
+It would also have doubled the number of border agents to 40,000, added 700 miles of fencing on the southern border and even expanded use of drones to patrol that border.